TriplyDB/Documentation/docs/ratt/index.md

 yarn add @triply/ratt
 ```

-You've now installed the `@triply/ratt` dependency for for your `node.js` project and you are ready to build your first ETL.
+You've now installed the `@triply/ratt` dependency for for your `node.js` project and after you've set up your `tsconfig.json` file >>TODO<< you are ready to build your first ETL.

-# ETL example <!-- Create a short ETL example with core concepts, making it easier for a user to understand what an ETL is. -->
+# Your first ETL <!-- Create a short ETL example with core concepts, making it easier for a user to understand what an ETL is. -->

+To help you get started we've created a small ETL script that you can use to kickstart the creation of your own ETL.

 Embedded in the code block below is one of the simpelest ETL that can transform data to linked data.
-The ETL transforms a csv with two columns, into linked data with the transformation tooling in RATT.
+This ETL contains the building blocks for your first ETL.
+The ETL loads a CSV from a file.
+Create a single triple per row in CSV.
+The ETL then stores the linked data to a linked data file.

 ```typescript
 import { Ratt, CliContext } from "@triply/ratt";